semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 ![list-scroll](static/scroll-1.png)

 > If you use a DropdownMenu for a menu, show all the items even if there are more than seven.
 It's important for the user to see all available options, especially if there are links or different controls.
-We do not recommend using a scroll for such menus.
+We don’t recommend using a scroll for such menus.

 ### Fixed item